-It was about time the Amazon Fire HD 8 got an upgrade, given that tablets from the company tend to be updated roughly every other year, and in mid-2020 it’s the turn of the medium-sized tablet from the company, which last got an upgrade in 2018.
+It was about time the Amazon Fire HD 8 got an upgrade, given that tablets from the company tend to be updated roughly every other year, and in mid-2020 it was the turn of the medium-sized tablet from the company, which previously got an upgrade in 2018.

 Launched alongside the Amazon Fire HD 8 Plus variant (with wireless charging and more RAM) and a Kids’ Edition (with a protective cover), the Amazon Fire HD 8 (2020) isn’t exactly a huge redesign of the Fire HD 8 (2018) – in fact it’s not a redesign at all, since the slates look virtually identical.
 Instead, the new tablet gets a few tweaks to help it stay up to date with other 2020 tablets.